cfgnunes/nautilus-scripts/README.md

 ## Batch mode for large file selections

-For very large selections (e.g., 10,000 input files), use **batch mode**: place everything inside a folder named `batch` and run the action on that folder.
-The scripts will process the files individually and avoid the "argument list too long" error.
+For very large selections (e.g., 10,000 input files), use **batch mode**: place all the input files in a folder whose name contains the word `batch`, then run the action on that folder.
+The scripts will process the files individually, avoiding the "argument list too long" error.

 ## Acknowledgments